All Too Well

 “We're dancing 'round the kitchen in the refrigerator light”

-“Till we were dead and gone buried; check the pulse and come back swearing it's the same”
+“'Til we were dead and gone and buried Check the pulse and come back swearin' it's the same”

 The darkest use of the resurrection motif, the relationship refuses to die but the return is delusion rather than triumph.
 Check the pulse and come back swearing it's the same is the performance of resurrection: the love is dead but the participants repeat the ritual of return.

-“Photo album on the counter, your cheeks are turning red”
+“Photo album on the counter, your cheeks were turning red”

 “I walked through the door with you, the air was cold”